 - (b)Limitations.
 In no event shall the cumulative amount of hardship distributions withdrawn exceed the amount of contributions to a Participant's Retirement Savings Account or Roth Account made pursuant to Section 3.2 (i.e., hardship distributions shall not include any earnings on such contributions or any qualified nonelective contributions (as defined under section 401(m)(4)(C)) or earnings on such qualified nonelective contributions).
 The amount of the hardship distribution shall not exceed the amount of the Participant's immediate and heavy financial need; provided, however, that the amount of the immediate and heavy financial need may include amounts necessary to pay any federal, state, or local income taxes or penalties reasonably anticipated to result from the distribution.
-In addition, a hardship distribution which includes a portion of the Participant's Retirement Savings Account or Roth Account shall not be allowed unless the Participant has obtained all distributions, including distributions, and all nontaxable loans (at the time of the loan) currently available under all plans maintained by the Employer and Affiliates.
-Other funds are not currently available. - (c)Spousal Consent Not Required.
+In addition, a hardship distribution which includes a portion of the Participant's Retirement Savings Account or Roth Account shall not be allowed unless the Participant has obtained all distributions, including distribution of ESOP dividends under section 404(k) of the Code but not including other hardship distributions, and all nontaxable loans (at the time of the loan) currently available under all plans maintained by the Employer and Affiliates.
+Other funds are not currently available unless the funds are available prior to or coincidently with the date the hardship distribution is available. - (c)Spousal Consent Not Required.
 Spousal consent shall not be required to make a hardship distribution to a married Participant. - (d)Coordination with Other Plans.
 The Participant's Retirement Savings Election and elective contributions and employee contributions under all other plans maintained by the Employer and Affiliates shall be canceled for six (6) months after receipt of a hardship distribution.
 Following the completion of that six (6) month period the Participant's Retirement Savings Election shall be automatically reinstated, provided the Participant is in Recognized Employment on that date.
 For the purposes of this Section 7.2.2(d), all other plans maintained by the Employer and Affiliates shall mean all qualified and nonqualified plans of deferred compensation maintained by the Employer and Affiliates (including stock option, stock purchase or similar plans). - (e)Sequence of Accounts.
 Each hardship distribution made pursuant to this Section 7.2.2 shall first be taken from and charged to the Participant's Accounts in the following sequence: